 In the presence of propranolol or suprapharmacologic concentrations of lidocaine or meprobamate, tests which depend on fluorescence to measure procainamide/NAPA concentrations may be affected.

-<1% (Limited to important or life-threatening): Agranulocytosis, alkaline phosphatase increased, angioedema, anorexia, aplastic anemia, arrhythmia exacerbated, arthralgia, asystole, bone marrow suppression, cerebellar ataxia, confusion, demyelinating polyradiculoneuropathy, disorientation, dizziness, drug fever, fever, first degree heart block, flushing, granulomatous hepatitis, hallucinations, hemolytic anemia, hepatic failure, hyperbilirubinemia, hypoplastic anemia, intrahepatic cholestasis, leukopenia, lightheadedness, maculopapular rash, mania, mental depression, myasthenia gravis worsened, myocardial contractility depressed, myocarditis, myopathy, neuromuscular blockade, neutropenia, pancreatitis, pancytopenia, paradoxical increase in ventricular rate in atrial fibrillation/flutter, peripheral/polyneuropathy, pleural effusion, positive Coombs' test, proarrhythmia, pseudo-obstruction, psychosis, pulmonary embolism, QTc-interval prolongation, pruritus, rash, respiratory failure due to myopathy, second-degree heart block, tachycardia, thrombocytopenia, torsade de pointes, transaminases increased, urticaria, vasculitis, ventricular fibrillation, weakness
+<1% (Limited to important or life-threatening): Agranulocytosis, angioedema, anorexia, aplastic anemia, arthralgia, asystole, bone marrow depression, cerebellar ataxia, confusion, demyelinating disease (demyelinating polyradiculoneuropathy), depression, depression of myocardial contractility, disorientation, dizziness, drug fever, exacerbation of cardiac arrhythmia, exacerbation of myasthenia gravis, fever, first degree atrioventricular block, flushing, gastrointestinal pseudo-obstruction, granulomatous hepatitis, hallucination, hemolytic anemia, hepatic failure, hyperbilirubinemia, hypoplastic anemia, increased serum alkaline phosphatase, increased serum transaminases, intrahepatic cholestasis, leukopenia, maculopapular rash, mania, myocarditis, myopathy, neuromuscular blockade, neutropenia, pancreatitis, pancytopenia, peripheral neuropathy, pleural effusion, polyneuropathy, positive direct Coombs test, prolonged Q-T interval on ECG, psychosis, pruritus, pulmonary embolism, second degree atrioventricular block, tachycardia, thrombocytopenia, torsades de pointes, urticaria, vasculitis, ventricular fibrillation, ventricular tachycardia (paradoxical; in atrial fibrillation/flutter), weakness

 Concerns related to adverse effects: